makrai/notes/poswiata-22-depression-soc-med-roberta.md

-OPI@LT-EDI-ACL2022: Detecting Signs of Depression from Social Media Text using RoBERTa Pre-trained Language Models Rafał Poświata, Michał Perełkiewicz
+OPI@LT-EDI-ACL2022: Detecting Signs of Depression from Social Med using RoBERTa Rafał Poświata, Michał Perełkiewicz
 LTEDI 2022 ... on Language Technology for Equality, Diversity and Inclusion